-- a.
-Family vacation

 - b.
-Oversleeping

-- a.
-Babysitting

-- b.
+Oversleepinga.
+Babysitting - b.
 Car trouble

 - c.
 Take your child to work day

 - d.
 Truancy/class cut

 - e.
 Other

 Register of Attendance/Coding of Absences

 Pursuant to Section 104.1 of the Commissioner's Regulations, a register of attendance will be maintained for each building by a school employee designated by the Principal.
 In addition, the Principal (or another designee) will supervise the maintenance of the register.